What Ancient 'Chewing Gum' Can Tell Us About Life 5,700 Years Ago

 Schroeder remembers replying: "We don't know, haven't really tried, so let's give it a go."

-The researchers think ancient people chewed on the black-brown substance, known as birch pitch, "that was obtained by heating birch bark," Schroeder says.
-He says it's not clear why they chewed the pitch, but it was likely to soften it up before using it as kind of glue to stick sharp points onto weapons or tools.
+The researchers think ancient people chewed the black-brown substance, known as birch pitch, which "was obtained by heating birch bark," Schroeder says.
+He says it's not clear why they chewed the pitch, but it was likely to soften it up before using it as a kind of glue to stick sharp points onto weapons or tools.
 They may have even used it for medicinal purposes, such as a pain remedy for toothaches, because it is a mild antiseptic.

-These were clues that the bit of "chewing gum" might contain DNA, but the researchers expected it to be difficult.
+These were clues that the bit of "chewing gum" might contain human DNA, but the researchers expected it to be difficult to sequence it.
 After all, "it's still quite challenging to get a complete ancient human genome from human remains," Schroeder says.

 But the DNA sequencing went better than anyone could have expected.
 The researchers were able to reconstruct a complete human genome.
 Schroeder says this is the first time that an entire ancient human genome has been extracted from anything other than human bones or teeth.
-The team published their findings in the journal Nature Communications.
+The team published its findings in the journal Nature Communications.

 Theis Jensen from the University of Copenhagen, who was working at the archaeological site, said in a statement that "almost everything is sealed in mud, which means that the preservation of organic remains is absolutely phenomenal."